|

 history;

-such as learning disabilities, English as a second language, supervisory skills
+factors such as learning disabilities, English as a second language,

 ii.
 Any

-other factors that impact ability and likelihood of the IW/claimant’s returning
+other factors that impact the ability and likelihood of the IW returning to

 c.
 Applying